attractivechaos/plb2/README.md

 languages may be suboptimal and implementations in functional languages are lacking. **Pull requests are welcomed!**

-## Results and Discussions
+## <a name="result"></a>Results

 The following figure summarizes the elapsed time of each implementation measured on an Apple M1 MacBook Pro.
 [Hyperfine][hyperfine] was used for timing except for a few slow implementations which were timed with the "time" bash command without repetition.
 A plus sign "+" indicates an explicit compilation step.
-Exact timing can be found in the table towards the end of this README.
+Exact timing can be found in the [table](#table) towards the end of this README.
 The figure was programmatically generated from the table but may be outdated.

 <img align="left" src="analysis/rst-m1.png"/>

-### Overall impression
+### <a name="overall"></a>Overall impression

-It is not surprising that purely interpreated languages including Perl and [CPython][cpy] (the official Python implementation) are the slowest.
-Although the latest PHP and Ruby have integrated JIT compilation and are faster than Perl and CPython, they do not compete with [PyPy][pypy], a JIT-based Python implementation.
-It is unfortunate that PyPy is not adopted as the official Python implementation.

-The other JIT-based language implementations without requiring a separate compilation step, including [Bun][bun] and Node for JavaScript, Dart, LuaJIT, PyPy and Julia, are broadly comparable in performance.
-They are tens of times faster than PHP, Ruby, Perl and CPython.
-Although Julia is somehow slower on matmul, it is a lot faster on bedcov (see side notes below for explanation).
+Programming language implementations in plb2 can be classified into four groups depending on how and when compilation is done:

+1. Purely interpretted with no compilation (Perl and [CPython][cpy], the official Python implementation).
+Not surprisingly, these are the slowest language implementations in this benchmark.

+2. JIT compiled without a separate compilation step (Dart, all JavaScript runtimes, Julia, LuaJIT, PHP, PyPy and Ruby3 with [YJIT][yjit]).
+These language implementations have to balance compilation and running time to achieve the best overall performance.

-LuaJIT was often [considered][luablog] as one of the fastest scripting language implementations but it is no longer competitive due to continuous improvements to the Julia and JavaScript runtimes.
+   In this group, although PHP and Ruby3 are faster than Perl and CPython, they are still tens of times slower than PyPy and others.
+Notably, LuaJIT was often [considered][luablog] as one of the fastest scripting language implementations 10 years ago but it is no longer competitive due to continuous improvements to Julia and JavaScript engines.

-Except Swift, language implementations requiring explicit compilation are also broadly comparable in performance.
-They are probably all fast enough for practical use cases.
-Nonetheless, no task in plb2 puts stress on memory allocations.
-We might see large differences for a task allocating millions of small objects.
+3. JIT compiled with a separate compilation step (Java and C#).
+With separate compilation, these language implementations can afford to generate optimized bytecode at length that run slightly faster at runtime, though only by a little in comparison to group 2.

+4. [Ahead-of-time compilation][aot] (the rest).
+Applying all kinds of optimizations available on specific hardware, these compilers, except Swift, tend to generate the fastest executables.

-### Side notes
+### <a name="caveat"></a>Caveats

-#### Most language implementations cannot optimize matmul
+#### <a name="startup"></a>Startup time

+Some JIT-based language runtimes take up to ~0.3 second to compile and warm-up.
+We are not separating out this startup time.
+Nonetheless, because most benchmarks run for several seconds, including the startup time does not greatly affect the results.

+#### <a name="cputime"></a>Elapsed time vs CPU time

+Although no implementations use multithreading, language runtimes may be doing extra work, such as garbage collection, in a separate thread.
+In this case, the CPU time (user plus system) may be longer than elapsed wall-clock time.
+Julia, in particular, takes noticeably more CPU time than wall-clock time even for the simplest nqueen benchmark.
+In plb2, we are measuring the elapsed wall-clock time because that is the number users often see.
+The ranking of CPU time may be slightly different.

+### <a name="opt"></a>Subtle optimizations

+#### <a name="memlayout"></a>Controlling memory layout

+When implementing bedcov in Julia, C and many compiled languages, it is preferred to have an array of objects in a contiguous memory block such that adjacent objects are close in memory.
+This helps cache efficiency.
+In most scripting languages, unfortunately, we have to put references to objects in an array at the cost of cache locality.
+The issue can be alleviated by cloning objects to a new array.
+This doubles the speed of PyPy and Bun.

+#### <a name="matmul"></a>Optimizing inner loops

 The bottleneck of matrix multiplication falls in the following nested loop:
 ```cpp